 Fishing at the pier with kids

 Many families come out to the pier to fish together.
 It could be a fun bonding activity for you as well.
-You can freely fish without licence all along the coast of the Pacific ocean from the piers, although it is highly advisable to check the regulations for a specific fish or a marine animal your planning on harvesting.
+You can freely fish without licence all along the coast of the Pacific ocean from the piers, although it is highly advisable to check the regulations for a specific fish or a marine animal your planning on harvesting (many are seasonal).
 One of my other favorite places to go fishing is the Santa Monica Pier in southern California where locals often times pull Trasher Sharks.

 Note: You don’t need fishing license in California if you fish off of piers and jetties.
 Check out the California crab regulations atCalifornia Wildlife Fishing website for specific info, here’s the quote from the website.

 Anyone 16 years and older must have a fishing license to take any kind of fish, mollusk, invertebrate or crustacean in California, except for persons angling from a public pier for non-commercial purposes in ocean or bay waters.
 A public pier is defined in the sport fishing regulations as a publicly owned man-made structure that has the following characteristics: is connected, above the mean high tide, to the main coastline or to the land mass of a named and charted natural island; has unrestricted free access for the general public; and has been built or currently functions for the primary purpose of allowing angling access to ocean waters.